Wellness Care Recommendations for Dogs

-Although vaccines are not recommended annually, thay are still an important part of wellness care to prevent disease.
+Although some vaccines are not recommended annually, they are still an important part of wellness care to prevent disease.
 We tailor vaccine protocols to meet the individual needs of each patient based on their age, medical condition and lifestyle.

 DAP: Core vaccination is recommended for all dogs including Distemper, Adenovirus (Hepatitis) and Parvo virus.
 We use a 3 year FDA approved vaccine.